Alpine Immune Sciences Inc. (ALPN) and Surface Oncology Inc. (NASDAQ:SURF) Comparing side by side | New Business Observer

 Liquidity

-Alpine Immune Sciences Inc. has a Current Ratio of 7.3 and a Quick Ratio of 7.3.
-Competitively, Surface Oncology Inc.’s Current Ratio is 11.3 and has 11.3 Quick Ratio.
-Surface Oncology Inc.’s better ability to pay short and long-term obligations than Alpine Immune Sciences Inc.
+The Current Ratio of Alpine Immune Sciences Inc. is 7.3 while its Quick Ratio stands at 7.3.
+The Current Ratio of rival Surface Oncology Inc. is 11.3 and its Quick Ratio is has 11.3.
+Surface Oncology Inc. is better equipped to clear short and long-term obligations than Alpine Immune Sciences Inc.

 Performance